lunardao/dao/README.md

     * 10 ETH is sent from SubDAO 1 members in total.
     * 20 ETH is sent from SubDAO 2 members in total.

-**Summary**

-* Every new raise cycle is unrelated to the previous investments.
-* New subDAOs mint $VOX (shares) for the same price like the previous ones, no bonding curve.
-* Old members are inaffected by the new members, no dilution, no more funds in the existing subDAOs.
-* Each member can be part of multiple sub-DAOs.
-* Decisions regarding the general governance is voted in all the sub-DAOs together and counted as one vote event.
-* Core-team additional funding: Possible options to make one all-DAO proposal or divide them per sub-DAOs and their ETH weights.

 ## Investments